 The means test applies solely to cases where the debts are primarily consumer debt.
 The Bankruptcy Code defines “consumer debt” as “debt incurred by an individual primarily for a personal, family, or household purpose.”
 (11 U.S.C. § 101) Business debts of most kinds, including business-related credit card charges, are not consumer debts under the code.
 Other non-consumer debts may include personal injury and other tort claims and taxes.
 Thus, if any of these non-consumer claims make up most of your debt, you need not take the test.

-In the last two year, I have seen more and more cases in my Philadelphia area bankruptcy practice where the debtors have suffered the collapse of a business, leaving them with a mountain of business debt but virtually no consumer debt.
+I see many cases in my Philadelphia area bankruptcy practice where the debtors have suffered the collapse of a business, leaving them with a mountain of business debt but virtually no consumer debt.
 In some cases, the debtors would not be able to avoid the bankruptcy means test without this exception.

 The National Guard and Reservists Debt Relief Act of 2008 exempts members of the National Guard and Reserves activated for 90 days or more from the test.
 For more details, see my post on bankruptcy and non-bankruptcy protections for service members and our military bankruptcy page.

-If you are a senior or disabled, it is important to note that Social Security benefits do not count as income on the test.
-(11 U.S.C.101(10A)(B)) For example, if you are a single person and have private retirement of $40,000 and social security of $12,000, you may file under Chapter 7 without taking the test, even though your combined income is above the Pennsylvania State median for a single person (currently $45,092).
+If you are a senior or disabled, it is important to note that Social Security benefits do not count as income on the means test.
+(11 U.S.C.101(10A)(B)) For example, suppose you are a single person and have a private retirement of $40,000 and social security of $12,000.
+In that case, you may file under Chapter 7 without taking the test, even though your combined income is above the Pennsylvania State median for a single person (currently $45,092).
 You qualify because only the private retirement income of $40,000 counts as income.
-So for the purposes of the Chapter 7 means test, your income is only $40,000 not $52,000.
+So, for the purposes of the Chapter 7 means test, your income is only $40,000, not $52,000.